 You make ichors at Teliavelis in Fedimian.
 There are two main methods of ichor generation: “extracting” and “transmuting”.
 Typically extracting is understood as being a gamble while transmuting is seen as the guaranteed option, but the decision to use one method over another shouldn’t be as simple as saying, “I don’t like gambling.”
 We will discuss this more later in the ichoring strategies section.

 There are some minor variations to ichor extraction depending on what kind of ichor kit is used.
 Besides the basic kit that is sold by Teliavelis, there also are silver kits and golden kits.
-Silver Ichor Extraction Kits get rid of the sierra powder cost, so they can help save money.
+Silver Ichor Extraction Kits get rid of the sierra powder cost.
 They can be acquired in-game as a reward to doing Gemstone Feud.
 They also come from Leticia’s Secret Cubes (a TP item) and can be traded between players if acquired this way.
-Golden Ichor Extraction Kits allow you to make an attempt on a zero-potential equip whereupon the equip is not destroyed if it fails.
+Golden Ichor Extraction Kits allow you to make an attempt on a zero-potential equip where the equip is not destroyed if it fails.
 Golden kits can also come from Leticia’s Secret Cubes and the occasional event.
 Using these alternative kits does not change the success rate of extraction.

-Ichor transmutation uses three of the same kind of equip and gives a success rate based on the total remaining potential.
-For example if the equips have 0/12, 11/11, and 13/13 potential, the overall success rate is 24/36 = 66.7%.
-The three items must correspond to the same slot, but can differ in level, rarity, and stats.
-If equipment with different stats are used, it will randomly choose the stats from one of the three items to turn into an ichor.
+Ichor transmutation uses two of the same kind of equip and gives a success rate based on the total remaining potential.
+For example if the equips have 0/12 and 13/13 potential, the overall success rate is 13/25 = 52%.
+The two items must correspond to the same slot, but can differ in level, rarity, and stats.
+If equipment with different stats are used, it will randomly choose the stats from one of the two items to turn into an ichor.
 A transmutation costs seven times the sierra powder of an extraction attempt and requires an Ichor Transmutation Kit , costing about 3m silver at Teliavelis.

 Ichors can be Unequiped and Transferred!

 By paying Teliavelis a silver fee, ichors can be taken out of legendary equipment at no risk.
 This is through the “Unequip Ichor (Fixed)” and “Unequip Ichor (Random)” options.
-It is extremely cheap, costing as little as 36k silver to get back your ichors.
+It is extremely cheap, costing as about 40k silver to get back your ichors.
 What this means is that ichors are great long-term investments because you can easily move them around between different sets of equipment.